Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Preliminary

 \subsection{Quasi-stationary distributions and the Yaglom limit}

-Let us recall the results in \cite{noba2023analytic} on the existence of a quasi-stationary distribution of $X$ killed at the left end point of $I$.
-For simplicity, we consider the case where $\ell_{1} = 0$, $\ell_{2} = \infty$ and $0 \not \in I$, that is, the state space is $I=(0,\infty)$ or $(0,\infty]$.
+Let us recall the results in \cite{noba2023analytic} on the existence of a quasi-stationary distribution of $X$ killed on hitting the left end point of $I$.
+For simplicity, we consider the case where $\ell_{1} = 0$, $\ell_{2} = \infty$, and $0 \not \in I$, that is, the state space is $I=(0,\infty)$ or $(0,\infty]$.
 Since we can always reduce the state space to this case by an order-preserving homeomorphism, we do not lose any generality.
-We assume that $X$ is killed on hitting zero, and is not killed from inside; $\zeta = \tau_{0}$.
-The main assumption in \cite{noba2023analytic} was the following: \begin{description} \item[(Q)] $\bP_{x}[\tau_{y} < \infty] > 0$ and $\bP_{x}[\tau_{0} < \infty] = 1 \quad (x \in I, \ y \in (0,\infty))$. \end{description} We suppose (Q) in the rest of this section.
-We say that a distribution $\nu$ on $I$ is a quasi-stationary distribution when
+In this subsection, we assume that $X$ is killed on hitting zero and is not killed from inside; $\zeta = \tau_{0}$.
+The main assumption in \cite{noba2023analytic} was the following: \begin{description} \item[(Q)] $\bP_{x}[\tau_{y} < \infty] > 0$ and $\bP_{x}[\tau_{0} < \infty] = 1 \quad (x \in I, \ y \in (0,\infty))$. \end{description} We say that a distribution $\nu$ on $I$ is a quasi-stationary distribution when

 In \cite{noba2023analytic}, the existence of a quasi-stationary distribution was completely characterized.
 Let us define \textit{the decay parameter}